frto027/ssl10n.csv/Readme.md

 Your string will be automatically synchronized to the Loqolizer mod.

-## For modder
+## For Modder
+Follow this guide to add localization support for your mod.

 - use the qpm library `sslocalization`, [see here](https://github.com/frto027/SimpleStupidLocalization)
-- use a csv file, and load it in your mods with `SSL10n::Database::PolyglotFormat::xxx`.
+- To work with the Loqolizer mod, use a csv file, and load it in your mods with `SSL10n::Database::PolyglotFormat::xxx`.
 The csv format details can be found in sslocalization's readme file.
 [Example](https://github.com/BeatSaberCN/Loqolizer/blob/master/assets/localize.csv) here.
 - Just add your mod to [src/mods.ts](/src/mods.ts) and open a pull request.
 Then Loqolizer mod will automatically translate your keys.

+Optional:
+- If you'd like translate your mod by your self, just add the translated string in your mods.
+Loqolizer mod not required, it's depends on you.

 ----